ONSdigital/eq-survey-runner/README.md

 ```
 docker run -e SURVEY_RUNNER_SCHEMA_URL=http://docker.for.mac.host.internal:5000 -it -p 8000:8000 onsdigital/go-launch-a-survey:latest
 ```
+This will generate a JWT for you to log into the application.

 To submit data you will also need to run an additional upstream tool (eg, https://github.com/ONSDigital/eq-docker-dynamodb) to launch a dynamoDB container.